oscarqjh/iNTUition-v9.0-HydroPets/README.md

 ## Development
 The app was carefully and skillfully engineered by our team.
-We drew inspiration from our gaming experiences and the common issue of not drinking sufficient water among individuals who lead hectic lifestyles like us.
+We drew inspiration from our gaming experiences and the common issue of not drinking sufficient water among individuals who lead hectic lifestyles, like us.

 Hopefully, with a simple app like this it could help individuals avoid the discomfort and medical expenditure arising from aforementioned ailments that dehydration - however mild - entails.